Back to Blog

 2.4 Offline Batch Annotation & Bulk Content Creation

-2. RAG workloads are under 200K tokens per request with strict formatting rules;
+2. RAG workloads under 200K tokens per retrieval with strict formatting rules.

 Conclusion